grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/redis/client/client-getdel.md

 ---
 title: 'Client.getDel(key)'
-excerpt: 'Get the value of `key` and delete the key.'
+description: 'Get the value of `key` and delete the key.'
 ---

 # Client.getDel(key)